 After your flowers have been sitting in a vase for a while, there is a nasty film that tends to stick to the glass.

 Put a small amount of rice in the bottom of your dirty vase, add a little water, soak for a few minutes, and stir vigorously.
 The grains of rice will scrub away the dirt!

 Use it to dye Easter eggs.

 Add a few drops of food dye to your dried rice and mix until evenly distributed.
-Place the dyed rice and a hard boiled egg in a plastic zip to lock bag and shake gently until you have a pretty pattern on your eggs!
+Place the dyed rice and a hard-boiled egg in a plastic zip-to-lock bag and shake gently until you have a pretty pattern on your eggs!

-Clean your coffee grinder:
+Clean your coffee grinder.

 One of the uses for rice that I actually do quite often is to clean the coffee grinder with it.
-Sometimes I want to grind fresh herbs in bulk and don't want it tasting like coffee.
+Sometimes I want to grind fresh herbs in bulk and don't want it to taste like coffee.
 Grind up a few handfuls of rice and your coffee grinder is amazingly clean!

-How to Use Rice to Save Wet Electronics:
+How to Use Rice to Save Wet Electronics.

 I can't be the only person who takes a bath with their cell phone nearby, right?
 Ever accidentally drop your cell phone in the toilet?
 Or mop bucket?
 Place it in a bowl of rice (uncooked of course!) for a few days to help draw out the moisture.

-Keep salt from clumping:
+Keep salt from clumping.